Kids and Teens

 |

 It is no secret that college admissions are becoming more competitive.
-As the children of the baby boomers era enter into their college years, the sheer number of applicants is overwhelming.
+As the children of the baby boomer era enter their college years, the sheer number of applicants is overwhelming.

-Since 2000, each year has seen record numbers of applications.
-For example, the University of California, 2007 saw more than 110,000 applications – which was a historically record-breaking statistic.
+Since 2000, each year, we have seen record numbers of applications.
+For example, the University of California in 2007 saw more than 110,000 applications – a historically record-breaking statistic.
 According to NYU, their 2007 applications increased by 8.5% in 2007, which also marked record highs.

 Using community college classes to strengthen your application

-College admission committees evaluate your overall application to answer one looming question: will this student farewell at our esteemed institution?
-Demonstrating your academic skills in high school classes, whether you are taking regular, honors, or AP courses, is certainly important.
+College admission committees evaluate your application to answer one looming question: will this student be at our esteemed institution?
+Demonstrating your academic skills in high school classes, whether you are taking regular, honors, or AP courses, is undoubtedly essential.
 However, excelling at high school courses does not guarantee your ability to stay competitive at the college level.

 Standing out from the crowd of applicants means demonstrating your academic prowess at a college level.
 You can easily make your application shine by taking courses at your local community college.
 With the variety of classes, you can take courses at night, online, or even on the weekend – making it easy to fit into your schedule.